These simple record keeping tricks can put extra money into your tax refund

 - It preserves receipts that may fade.

-- Ensures you have a copy in case something happens to the original, and
+- Ensures you have a copy in case something happens to the original.

-- Electronic copies allow you to quickly attach files to your tax return, saving you lots of time in July or August.
+- Electronic copies means attaching to your tax return is fast and easy, saving you lots of time in July or August.

 Always keep proof of tax-deductible expenses

 Make sure you always get a receipt for any expense you think you might be able to claim as a tax deduction.
 Remember, you can’t claim a tax deduction unless you have proof of purchase.
 If you don’t get a receipt for a payment at the time, follow up with the supplier until you get it.